 - Your environment includes SharePoint Online.
 Best practice is to deploy VisualSP via custom action using our Installation Wizard or PowerShell script.
 The benefit of deploying as a custom action is your users will see the VisualSP Help tab without the need for a browser extension.

-- Your environment includes other Office 365 apps such as OneDrive or Outlook.
-Deploy our browser extension via GPO.
-The only way to see the VisualSP Help tab in Office 365 is with a browser extension.
-The browser extension works seamlessly with SharePoint Online site collections that have our application deployed via a custom action so it is okay to use both methods.
+- Your environment includes other Office 365 apps such as OneDrive, Outlook, Office Online, etc. Deploy our browser extension via GPO.
+The only way to see the VisualSP Help tab in all Office 365 apps is with a browser extension.
+The browser extension also works seamlessly with SharePoint Online sites that have our application deployed via a custom action so it is okay to use both methods.

 - You need to make the VisualSP install part of an existing build process.
-Automatically deploy VisualSP to new site collections by adding our PowerShell script to your build process.
+Automatically deploy VisualSP to new sites by adding our PowerShell script to your build process.

-- Your SharePoint Online environment uses multi-factor authentication.
-Deploy VisualSP via PowerShell.
-If you aren't using MFA, our Installation Wizard is the recommended deployment tool.
+- Your SharePoint Online environment uses Multi-Factor Authentication (MFA).
+MFA requires deployment of VisualSP via PowerShell.
+If you aren't using MFA, our Installation Wizard works great and is the recommended deployment tool.

-- You have more users than licenses.
+- You want to deploy VisualSP to a subset of your users.
 You can deploy either the custom action or the browser extension.
-As part of your activation, our support team will configure your subscription to Block New Users.
-Next, upload a list of users to your Subscription list.
-Only those users will see your licensed content.
+As part of your activation, our support team will configure your subscription to Block New Users and upload a list of your chosen users to your Subscription list.
+Only those users will then see the VisualSP licensed content.